Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Hybrid Representation construction

-Based on the optimized mesh, we attempt to dynamically adjust the voxel grid, forming a high-quality hybrid representation.
+Based on the optimized mesh, we attempt to dynamically prune the voxel grid, forming a high-quality hybrid representation.
 Since the trained mesh already possesses the capability to represent regions with simple geometry and textures, we need to consider how to simplify the voxel representation for the entire scene.
 We focus on retaining voxels in regions with complex geometry and textures to better complement the rendering of the hybrid representation with the mesh.
-Inspired by PlenOctrees~\cite{plenoctrees}, we propose a voxel adjustment loss based on surface mesh weights.
+Inspired by PlenOctrees~\cite{plenoctrees}, we propose a voxel pruning loss based on surface mesh weights.
 Specifically, we calculate the rendering weight of mesh $w_m$ for rays hitting the surface and force it close to 1.
 The implementation is as follows:

-where $\lambda_{voxel}$ represents the weight of the voxel adjustment loss, and $K$ is the number of samples taken in the rays hitting the surface.
+where $\lambda_{voxel}$ represents the weight of the voxel pruning loss, and $K$ is the number of samples taken before the rays hits the surface.

 The number of retained voxels is an important factor in determining the balance between rendering quality and speed.
 Concretely, retaining more voxels can enhance rendering quality but slow down rendering speed, while retaining fewer voxels can accelerate rendering speed but compromise rendering quality.
-Setting different voxel adjustment weights to limit the volumetric density during ray marching is one of the methods to achieve different trade-offs between speed and quality.
+Setting different voxel pruning weights to limit the volumetric density during ray marching is one of the methods to achieve different trade-offs between speed and quality.
 Additionally, voxels and mesh may overlap at the same spatial location, potentially affecting rendering quality and the volume of exported assets.
-To address this issue, we first calculate the occupancy grid of the meshes under the training poses.
-During voxel adjustment, we ignore the voxels in the mesh-occupied grid.
-We also adjust the ratio of sparse voxels in the hybrid representation by setting different resolutions $r_{mesh}$ for the mesh-occupancy grid.
+To address this issue, we first calculate the occupancy grid of the meshes under the training poses and filter the voxels in the mesh-occupied grid out during rendering and baking.
+We also adjust the ratio of sparse voxels in the hybrid representation by setting different resolutions $r_{mesh}$ for the mesh-occupancy grid, which can also help suppress density of voxel component in Vosh.